Bigfoot Bib Report

 • Spacebar or Enter to activate a highlighted element.

-• Enter will try to press the button if required fields have data in them.
+• Enter will try to press the Submit button if required fields have data in them.

-If you have questions or suggestions about keyboard-only mode support, talk with Jon K7RMZ or see the GitHub Project for more information.
+If you have questions or feedback about keyboard-only mode support, talk with Jon K7RMZ or visit the GitHub Project.

 Top section: Header and Message Information

-4. Aid Station: Click or press the Spacebar to display the list, then use your mouse or keyboard arrows and Enter key to select the Aid Station for which the bib data applies.
+5. Aid Station: Mouse click or press the Spacebar to display the list, then use your mouse or keyboard arrows and Enter key to select the Aid Station for which the bib data applies.

 Note: Be certain to select the Aid Station you are reporting for.
-This is critically important information.
+It is **critically important to get correct**.

-The "Send To" data is used to address the Winlink Message to the intended recipient and is not included in the subject line.
+The "Send To" data is used to address the Winlink Message to the intended recipient.
+Multiple recipients (including external email addresses) should be separated by semicolons ;.
+Address space is very limited so only add the absolute minimum of addresses.

 Middle section: Entering and Viewing Bib Data